knmoriwaki/Asteroseismology/README.md

 ./sub.sh
 ```

 - You can change the parameters in run.sh.
-For the output_id, you can choose multiple ids (column number) by, e.g., `./sub.sh --output_id 1 2 3 --isTrain`.
+For the output_id, you can choose multiple ids (column number) by, e.g., `python main.py --output_id 1 2 3 --isTrain`.

 - After the training, use plot.ipynb to check the model performance.